yaniv-golan/openai-model-registry/docs/user-guide/model-capabilities.md

 Some models can search the web for up-to-date information.
 The OpenAI Model Registry uses a single boolean flag, `supports_web_search`, to indicate this capability.
 However, how web search is invoked and its behavior differs between OpenAI's Chat Completions API and Responses API.

+> **⚠️ Azure OpenAI Users:** If you're using Azure OpenAI endpoints, please note that standard Azure Chat Completions and Responses APIs **do not support** the `web_search_preview` tool, regardless of what `supports_web_search` indicates.
+This is a platform limitation, not a model limitation.
+See our [Azure OpenAI Usage Guide](azure-openai.md) for detailed guidance and alternative approaches.

 ### Two Approaches to Web Search

 1. **Chat Completions API (Always Searches):**